youwen5/web/routes/writing/+parallelizing-this-website-for-free.typ

 implemented by calling `.iter()` on the map and invoking recursively on any subtree.
 This immediately presented an obvious place to find a lot of performance gains: we should be able to walk down each subtree in parallel.
-Querying metadata from or building a document has nothing to do with any other document, so it should be perfectly safe to parallelize this.
+Querying metadata from a document has nothing to do with any other document, so it should be perfectly safe to parallelize this.

 = Parallelism for free